apache/nuttx-apps/examples/README.txt

     CONFIG_NSH_BUILTIN_APPS -- Build the helloxx example as a "built-in"  that can be executed from the NSH command line.
-    CONFIG_EXAMPLES_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.

   Also needed: